Baby Dickey's Giveaways blog

 For the baby skeleton, since we’re having a girl, I added a little ribbon with 3-D pink paint once the white paint was dry.
 You could sew on a little pink ribbon or, if it’s a boy, you could put on a tie or sunglasses would be cute, too!

-I asked Steve what he wanted in his belly.… he suggested: a cat. a mouse. popcorn and spiders.
+I asked Steve what he wanted in his belly…. he suggested: a cat. a mouse. popcorn and spiders.
 WHAT?!
 He’s a weirdo.
-So I did what was easy – a burger, pop and fries.
+So I did what was easy–a burger, pop and fries.
 Then he was really disappointed that he didn’t have a baby in his belly too.
-I told him that when he grows a human being, he can have a baby on his shirt too ;)
+I told him that when he grows a human being, he can have a baby on his shirt too 😉

 Okayyyy, I guess I got lazy with poor Ryan because I didn’t make his costume.
 It’s a set of the Carter’s brand skeleton pajamas.
 But I love our family of skeletons!!!
 So fun and cute!
-We got a lot of great feedback and “what? you MADE that?!” at the parties we went to :)
+We got a lot of great feedback and “what? you MADE that?!” at the parties we went to 🙂

 It could be really fun to use glow-in-the-dark paint, too!
+What details would add on your pregnant skeleton costume?

 ~set of black pants and shirt